Many or all companies we feature compensate us. Compensation and editorial

 How to avoid a bank levy in the future

-The best way to avoid a bank levy is to make monthly payments toward your debt and avoid collections.
-If that’s not possible, contact your lender as soon as possible.
+The best way to avoid a bank levy is to make at least the minimum monthly payments toward your debt and avoid collections.
+If that’s not possible, contact your lender as soon as possible

-Most lenders want to avoid the cost and hassle of court.
-Because of that, you can typically set up a payment plan or settle the debt.
-But if you don’t communicate with your lender, the situation can escalate and lead to a lawsuit, which eventually becomes a bank levy.
+Most lenders want to avoid the cost and hassle of court, which gives them incentive to let you set up a payment plan or settle the debt.
+But if you don’t communicate with your lender, the situation can escalate and lead to a lawsuit, which becomes a bank levy.

 FAQ